Chapter 8: Heist

 “I wouldn’t know; never looked into it,” Tommy said, a part of his mind tracing paths of escape while the other considered that on his first really serious heist, Thomas Pearl managed to get his face known to half of Lex Luthor’s inner circle, including Lex himself, by the name Althorp.
 It was either a miraculous criminal achievement or an unprecedented criminal fubar, and he wasn’t sure which.

 “Nobody in the family ever looked into it, the genealogy stuff,” he said.
 “Maybe they knew there was nothing to find.
-The Althorp who immigrated might have been a nobody running from away from a murder charge for all I know, grabbing onto the first name that occurred to him.”
+The Althorp who immigrated might have been a nobody running from a murder charge for all I know, grabbing onto the first name that occurred to him.”

 Bruce looked blankly into the eyes of Lex Luthor and wondered why the dumbest, most unattractive scenario he could think of to shut down the Althorp discussion had introduced a criminal angle Lex might actually connect with.